With holdings of over three million volumes and a growing

 Individual assistance is available at reference desks or through the

 online "Ask a Librarian" service.
 Librarians also provide in-class

-teaching at instructor's request.
+teaching at an instructor's request.

-The libraries are committed
+The libraries are

-the circulation or reference department in each library.
+through the circulation or reference department in each library.